-The simple stainless steel model by O’Delice O’Delice is just what you need.
+The simple wooden-handled model by Sur La Table is just what you need.

-With its simply designed handle and finger grip, light weight, and curved thin blade, you’ll have a sturdy hold as you cleanly and accurately score your dough with a few quick movements.
+With its simply designed handle and finger grip, light weight, and curved thin stainless steel blade, you’ll have a sturdy hold as you cleanly and accurately score your dough with a few quick movements.

-It’s also incredibly easy to clean, as you can clean it in the dishwasher.
-It comes included with 10 replaceable blades and a protective cover for the blade.
+It comes included in a storage box with 5 replaceable blades and a leather protective cover for the blades.

-Review product information and customer comments now on Amazon.
+Review product information and customer comments on Sur La Table.

 8. Baker’s Baskets: Brotform and Banneton

 Have you ever wondered how bakers achieve those beautiful round flour designs on their artisan loaves?
 Or have you wished for a simple proofing bowl that makes it easy to turn dough out onto a hot pan?

 The trick is in the basket.

 Bread Story 8.5-inch Round Proofing Basket with Cloth, available on Amazon